zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-8/unmanaged-constructed-types.md

 }
 ```

 A generic struct may be the source of both unmanaged and not unmanaged constructed types.
-The above example defines a generic struct `Point3D<T>` and presents the examples of unmanaged constructed types.
+The above example defines a generic struct `Point3D<T>` and presents an unmanaged constructed types.